jimeh/tmuxifier/README.md

 your `$TMUXIFIER_LAYOUT_PATH`, and open it with the editor defined in `$EDITOR`.
 Customize it as you wish, and save.

-You can now load "my-awesome-window" with the following command:
+You can now load *my-awesome-window* with the following command:

     tmuxifier load-window my-awesome-window

 You should now have a new Tmux window open created from your custom and awesome window layout.

-#### Session Layouts
+### Session Layouts

 To create your first session layout, run: